 Case study: Treating whiplash with enhancers

 Ben was referred by an orthopedist for soft-tissue damage sustained in a rare side-to-side whiplash injury when his car was hit on the driver’s door six months earlier (Img.
 2).
 The neck pain had subsided, but he could barely turn his head left and his orthopedist prohibited Ben from driving until he could turn his head to look in the rear view mirror.

 When Ben returned the following week, he was asked to demonstrate the torso-twist enhancer I’d ask him to practice daily in front of a mirror.
 I was impressed with his progress but still observed and palpated strain in his right SCM and at the base of his skull as he left rotated to end-range.
-Notice in Img.
-4 how my soft finger pads remain stationary, allowing Ben to left rotate at his tolerance level, and in Img.
+Notice in Image 4 how my soft finger pads remain stationary, allowing Ben to left rotate at his tolerance level, and in Img.
 5 how I use an optic-nerve enhancer via the suboccipital muscles to help align the atlas-axis joint.
-Atlas-axis release.
-Ben’s head and neck are flexed 90 degrees and left rotated to the first restrictive barrier.
-Using the suboccipital muscles as enhancers, Ben is asked to inhale and look over his right shoulder while my hands resist to a count of five.
-Upon exhalation, his head is rotated left to the next restrictive barrier.
-Repeat three to five times.

 During the three weeks of Ben’s treatment, I experimented with many myoskeletal techniques and enhancers, but those described in this article proved to be the most effective.
 Ben’s commitment to his MAT enhancer homework was a big plus in his recovery, which shortened his time with me and got him back behind the wheel.

 - Postacchini F, Massobrio M, Idiopathic coccygodynia.
 Analysis of fifty-one operative cases and a radiographic study of the normal